wcjson/wcjson/README.md

 ## RETURN VALUES

-The functions return 0 on success, or a negative value if an error occurs.
+The functions return 0 on success or a negative value if an error occurs.
 The global variable
 *errno*
 is set to indicate the error.
 The